 Of the three major types of shotguns, pump action is the most popular.
 This is because they are inexpensive, versatile and easy to use.
 Also, these types of shotguns are manually powered as opposed to being mechanically powered.
 However, the speed with which you can fire this shotgun depends on how first you can actuate the pump.

 Last update on 2021-10-14

 Semi automatic shotguns are not manually powered and offer fast follow-up shooting.
 In addition, they usually offer a big magazine.
 Single shot shotguns are the cheapest, and you can only fire once at a time.
 This is their biggest disadvantage.

 Nevertheless, for a beginner, a single shot shotgun can be a great option.
 For large game hunting, many opt for bolt action shotguns.
 Nevertheless, whichever shotgun you opt for, they are all the same with regard to firing.
 This means that there is a way you should hold a shotgun when firing.

 How To Shoulder A Shotgun

 Animals are always moving and rarely stay in one place periods of time.
 Therefore, there is never time to aim a shotgun.
 In fact, a shotgun is designed to be pointed at a target with your eye looking along the top of the barrel.
-A shotgun’s sight is normally a bead on the barrel that you look at when firing.
+A shotgun’s sight or pistol sight is normally a bead on the barrel that you look at when firing.
 In this regard, your head must be positioned appropriately to get a precise and accurate shot with a shotgun.
 Therefore, you must align the barrel of your shotgun with your eye before firing.
 This will ensure that your shot is accurate and hits the intended target.